-Implementing THRIVE can feel like a big undertaking but there are many principles of the framework and aspects of implementation that will already be in place in your area or are being addressed by current or planned initiatives.
-It can help to have these mapped out against the core components of the i-THRIVE model for each needs-based group.
+Implementing the THRIVE Framework can feel like a big undertaking but there are many principles of the Framework and aspects of implementation that will already be in place in your area or that are already being addressed by current or planned initiatives.
+It can help to have these mapped out against the core components of the THRIVE Framework; each needs based grouping.

-The slide can be printed out and used as a group exercise during initial engagement sessions with staff to map out recent service developments according to which THRIVE needs group they relate to.
+The slides can be printed out and used as a group exercise during initial engagement sessions with staff to map out recent service developments according to which THRIVE Framework needs grouping they relate to.
 Click here to download it.

 Here is a useful implementation story created with Seven Sisters Primary School in Haringey, who undertook the mapping exercise with their pastoral team and a local voluntary sector organisation.